 One of the most technical elements of PSM, Process Hazard Analysis requires that engineers and maintenance leaders analyze the consequences of safety failures.
 These analyses must be conducted in teams, and OSHA requires that each team must include one person who is “knowledgeable in the specific process hazard methodology being used.”

 4. Operating Procedures

 There are plenty of potential chemical hazards following turnarounds and emergency shutdowns.
 OSHA inspectors want to see that companies have plans for keeping everyone safe as they start back up.

 Workers who carry out processes involving highly hazardous chemicals need to be well-trained, and their training should have been accomplished through a competent source, first-party or otherwise.
-Their training also needs to be well-documented.
+OSHA requires that their training be well-documented.
 Training management software makes it much easier to track this.

 Regular employees and contractors alike must be well-informed of the hazards they face.
 Under the PSM National Emphasis Program, “The employer shall inform contract employers of the known potential fire, explosion or toxic release hazards related to the contractor’s work and the process.”